awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 + Method – GET
 + Resource ARN – `arn:aws:mobiletargeting:region:accountId:apps/projectId/users/userId`

-## Amazon Pinpoint SMS and Voice API Actions<a name="permissions-actions-sms-voice-apiactions"></a>
+## Amazon Pinpoint SMS and voice API actions<a name="permissions-actions-sms-voice-apiactions"></a>

 This section identifies actions for features that are available from the Amazon Pinpoint SMS and Voice API\.
 This is a supplemental API that provides advanced options for using and managing the SMS and voice channels in Amazon Pinpoint\.
-To learn more about this API, see the [Amazon Pinpoint SMS and Voice API Reference](https://docs.aws.amazon.com/pinpoint-sms-voice/latest/APIReference/)\.
+To learn more about this API, see the [Amazon Pinpoint SMS and voice API reference](https://docs.aws.amazon.com/pinpoint-sms-voice/latest/APIReference/)\.

 **`sms-voice:CreateConfigurationSet`**
 Create a configuration set for sending voice messages\.